 - Responsibility for assuring that historically significant materials shall be preserved and permanently retained at the University of Pennsylvania lies with a single administrative unit, the University Archives and Records Center.
 The successful collection of all such records requires that one office, with University-wide purview, manage their progression through the several stages — active, inactive and archival — of their life cycle.
 In general, active records are those in use in the office in which they were created; inactive records are those placed under finite-term retention at a records center facility, and archival records are those of historical significance retained permanently in a repository open to research.

-- In order to facilitate archives and records management service to the entire University community and allow for effective coordination with other University offices, the University Archives and Records Center shall be an administrative department within the Office of the President and the Director shall be an officer of the University reporting directly to the President.
-Acting upon the advice of an appropriately representative search committee, the President shall appoint the Director.
-The President shall delegate to the Director sufficient authority to enable the department to fulfill its responsibilities.
-The Director is responsible for long-range planning, the preparation and administration of departmental budgets, and hiring, training and supervising of departmental staff.
-The Director is accountable for the successful performance of all departmental services: records management, development of archival collections, cataloguing and other technical services, access, and other public services.
-He or she shall review and have decision making power over University records which may be offered to or found in any of the multiple archival repositories at the University.
-He or she shall establish intellectual access to all such repositories through the maintenance of shared collection catalogues and finding aids.
+- The University Archives and Records Center shall be an administrative department within the Penn Libraries.
+The University Archivist is responsible for long-range planning and for hiring, training and supervising departmental staff.
+The University Archivist is accountable for the successful performance of all departmental services: records management, development of archival collections, cataloguing and other technical services, access, and other public services.
+The University Archivist shall review and have decision making power over University records which may be offered to or found in any of the multiple archival repositories at the University.
+The University Archivist shall establish intellectual access to all such repositories through the maintenance of shared collection catalogues and finding aids.